 How to Tenderize Chicken Breast

-- Place chicken in the center of a zip top bag.
+- Place chicken breasts in a single layer in the center of a zip top bag.
 Press out the air and zip the bag closed.
 There should be plenty of space for the chicken to expand as you pound it.
 If the chicken piece is too large, cut it in half and tenderize each piece separately.

 If you prefer to use parchment paper, place one piece of paper on the cutting board first.
 Then place the chicken on the parchment paper and finally cover the chicken with a second sheet of parchment paper.

-- Pound the chicken with the meat tenderizer.
-Use soft taps so you don’t tear the chicken.
-Start in the center, or thickest part of the chicken and work toward the edges.
+- Pound the chicken with the meat mallet.
+Use soft taps so you don't tear the chicken.
+Start in the center at the thickest part of the breast and work toward the edges.
 The chicken will spread and thin out.

 - Continue to pound the chicken breast until the whole breast is the same width, about ½ to ¼ inches thick.